wodenx/Bodiless-JS/packages/bodiless-psh/README.md

 #### Pushing changes

-Once a new branch is created, changes pushed to Bitbucket will be automatically deployed to the static site onplatform.sh.
+Once a new branch is created, changes pushed to Bitbucket will be automatically deployed to the static site on platform.sh.
 You can run `platform activity:log` to see the current build status, or visit [console.platform.sh](https://console.platform.sh), locate your build, and click "View Logs".